We’ve selected six of the best El Chaltén hiking trails, showcasing the finest Andean vistas around Argentina’s trekking capital

 Where: El Chaltén is a small but expanding town, well prepared for the annual influx of hikers, trekkers and climbers.
 There is a range of restaurants, cafés, hostels, lodges, bakeries and mini-markets spread throughout the town.

-When: The best time to go is between November and March when the weather is at its best.
-Remember that the Patagonian climate is unpredictable at the best of times and the weather can change dramatically throughout the year with little warning.
+When: The best time for hiking in El Chaltén is between November and March when the weather is at its most reliable.
+Regardless, the Patagonian climate is unpredictable at the best of times and the weather can change dramatically throughout the year with little warning.
 Pack the right outdoor clothing and footwear and be prepared for all eventualities.

 Enjoyed this post? pin it for later…